dipy/dipy/doc/devel/make_release.rst

   clone the wheel-building repo, edit the ``.travis.yml`` and ``appveyor.yml`` text files (if present) with the branch or commit for the release, commit and then push back up to github.
-This will trigger a wheel build and test on OSX, Linux and Windows.
+This will trigger a wheel build and test on macOS, Linux and Windows.
 Check the build has passed on the Travis-CI interface at https://travis-ci.org/MacPython/dipy-wheels.
 You'll need commit privileges to the ``dipy-wheels`` repo; ask Matthew Brett or on the mailing list if you do not have them.